orioncactus/pretendard/packages/pretendard-std/docs/en/README.md

 ## Pretendard Std

 Use the code below to use Pretendard as a webfonts in a Latin environment with less capacity.
-Provided font-family name is `'Pretendard Std'`.
+Provided font-family name is `"Pretendard Std"`.

 #### HTML